The value of chamber ensembles in music degrees

 Simple and effective cues

-Inspired by Jenny Maclay’s post about the importance of giving good cues in chamber music, I’d like to share some advice on cueing technique.
-Beginners to this often work much too hard at it, trying to execute movements that are large, elaborate, and confusing.
+Beginners to this often work much too hard at cueing, trying to execute movements that are large, elaborate, and confusing.

 The Doublers Collective: progressive jazz saxophone quintet

 The Doublers Collective is a new quintet of accomplished jazz saxophonists with strong doubling abilities, based in Phoenix, Arizona.
 The group is the brainchild of Monica Shriver, who I had the pleasure of meeting at the NASA conference last year.
+Check them out in this video: For more about the Doublers Collective: visit their website follow … Read more

 Required recordings, spring 2011

+Once again it’s time for required recordings.
 This semester, I’m having my each of my students add a good chamber music recording to their library.
-The students required to buy these recordings are technically enrolled in applied lessons, which means they study solo repertoire, although I do also coach some of them in chamber music.
-But even those whose degree requirements don’t specify chamber group participation ought to have at least the most passing of acquaintances with chamber music for their instrument.
+The students required to buy these recordings are technically enrolled in applied lessons, which means they study solo repertoire, although I do also coach some of them in chamber music. … Read more

 Paul Hindemith and the Trio Op.
 47: Steps toward a mature style